Log Output Adapter

 Note

-Do not confuse the java.text.MessageFormat string you provide to the Log adapter with the PatternLayout string you provide in Logback and Log4J configuration files.
+Do not confuse the java.text.MessageFormat string you provide to the Log adapter with the PatternLayout string you provide in Logback configuration files.
 The two message pattern standards are not the same and are not interchangeable.

 Ports